equinor/fmu-dataio/README.md

 exactly the same syntax.

 For surfaces, grids, wells, polygons, the input object must be parsed by xtgeo.
-Tables must be represented as a pandas dataframe.
+Tables must be represented as a pandas dataframe or pyarrow.

 A configuration input is required and will within Equinor be read from the so-called `global_variables.yml` produced by fmu-config.
 Details on syntax will be given in the documentation.

-As default, output with metadata will be stored in `../../share/results` for each realization, while ensemble metadata when run with ERT will be stored in `/scratch/<field>/<user>/<case>/share/metadata`
+As default, output with metadata will be stored in `share/results` for each realization, while ensemble metadata when run with ERT will be stored in `/scratch/<field>/<user>/<case>/share/metadata`